cye The Band Movement 5 of "The Strange Animal from the North". Recorded in parts during rehearsals, November 2019/August, September 2020

 Already formally the work claims a clear symphonic inspiration.
 There is no singing and it is up to the instruments, keyboards in primis, to keep the narrative thread.
 Already from the first notes I was there for a few minutes wondering if it was something fished out of the past: the keyboard registers and the dusty and not very polished sounds, the slightly rustic production work take us back to what were the years of my youth of the band.
 I confess that the very first impressions weren't very encouraging for me, above all for the impact of my ears against a decidedly dated sound and then for the display of certain typically New Prog clichés with flashy keyboards that triumphantly present themselves, the simple arpeggios of the guitar against a background poor in sounds, the regular and schematic tempo of the drums...
 In reality, by taking the right time to acclimatise, we gradually discover that this work is not to be despised at all.
 In fact, we notice a certain growth with the passing of the minutes which leads us to more elaborate solutions, while still maintaining the same dusty and highly calibrated sound timbres of the eighties.

-including organ and Mellotron, and of the guitars, lavish in solos and generous in embellishments.
+Despite the small instrumental park, the compositions appear rather rich, with a great work both of the keyboards, which show off a wide variety of registers, including organ and Mellotron, and of the guitars, lavish in solos and generous in embellishments.
 We can find references, sometimes very explicit, to the greats of the past such as Genesis, Yes, especially in the third track, and EL&P in the second, complete with baroque moments and harpsichord registers.
 In other phases their New Prog spirit emerges more clearly which is not absolutely dormant, but which is however inserted in a rather varied context.

 If Cye are back they didn't do it to upset our conception of Progressive Rock but I think it's a question of authentic passion.
 They have dusted off the paraphernalia of a past that in fact belongs to them and put it back in motion by exploiting their undoubted skills as musicians.
 The result is a pleasant dive into the past, towards stylistic solutions which are not my favorites but which I consider appreciable and pleasant in their genuine imperfection.
 For this I would not disdain them.
 And now what do we do?
 Do we hopefully await the publication of at least the missing third movement?